Best Regards vs. Kind Regards: How to Use Them Each in an Email

 Published:

 You write a masterful email.
 The subject line is uber-clickable.
 Your greeting is friendly without being overly familiar.
-And then you get to your sign-off.
+You set up a proper and professional email signature.
+But then you get to your sign-off.
 "Thanks" is too generic, "Sincerely" is too formal, and "Cheers" seems tired.

 businessperson brainstorming when to use best regards vs kind regards

-"Best regards" and "kind regards" are two of your best options for business email signatures, but it can be difficult to know how to use each correctly.
+"Best regards" and "kind regards" are two of your best options for business email sign-offs, but it can be difficult to know how to use each correctly.

 To avoid bad first impressions or email faux pas, I've created a quick-and-easy guide for when and how to use each one, so your emails are always appropriate and grammatically correct.